tarantool/doc/doc/enterprise/security.rst

 Access control
 --------------

-Tarantool Enterprise provides the means for administrators to prevent unauthorized access to the database and to certain functions.
+Tarantool Enterprise Edition provides the means for administrators to prevent unauthorized access to the database and to certain functions.

 Tarantool recognizes: